 - Nicks to the organs ( For instance, the intestines might be punctured during abdominal liposuction.).

 - Drug reactions, including reactions to the lidocaine fluid that is included in the tumescent and super-wet techniques.

 - If the doctor takes out too much fat, rippling or depression under the skin.

 - Scarring ( though physicians make every attempt to help keep the scars tiny and undetectable ).

 In rare cases, liposuction can lead to loss of life.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction surgeries.

-Liposuction RecoveryRecuperation following liposuction is fairly straightforward.
-Initial swelling is typically smaller than the size of the fat pockets prior to surgery.
-Drainage from the small incision sites is normal through the first 24 hours after treatments.
-It is very important to take in plenty of fluids over the first few days following your operation.
+Liposuction RecoveryRecuperation following liposuction is pretty straightforward.
+Initial swelling is normally smaller than the size of the fat pockets before surgery.
+Discharge from the small incision sites is ordinary through the first 24 hours after procedures.
+It is very important to take in sufficient fluids throughout the first few days following your procedure.
 You will be furnished with compression garments that must be used over the treated regions for around 4 to 6 weeks.
-Depending upon your level of soreness, physical activity may be restarted within two days of your treatment.
-You will notice quick improvement of the treated areas following the treatment, and final benefits normally happen within 3 months.
+Depending upon your level of pain, physical activity may be restarted within two days of your treatment.
+You will see immediate improvement of the treated areas after the surgery, and final results usually occur within 3 months.